abeltje1/abeltje1.github.io/en/ikbeginmeteitje.md

 ---

-## Synchroniseren met Google Calendar
+## Sync Google Calendar
-Wel zo makkelijk als je diensten ook direct in je agenda er bij worden geschreven.
-Je kunt je agenda synchroniseren via het **Menu > Instellingen > Synchroniseer met agenda**.
-Als je hier op klikt krijg je een kleine pop-up.
-Druk eerst op de eitje sync URL.
-Hiermee kopieer jij je eigen URL die je kunt gebruiken om je synchronisatie te starten.
-Vervolgens klik je op stap 2 om je browser te openen.
-Het enige wat je nu nog hoeft te doen is je zojuist gekopieerde URL in te vullen in je Google Calendar.
+Never forget when you need to work by adding your shifts directly into your personal calendar.
+You can synchronize your calendar via **Menu > Settings > Synchronise calendar**.
+If you click on this you will get a small pop-up.
+First press the eitje sync URL.
+With this you copy your own URL that you can use to start your synchronization.
+Then click on step 2 to open your browser.
+All that's left to do is paste the recently copied URL into your Google Calendar.

-> Een iPhone koppelen aan Google Calendar?
-Selecteer je eitje sync URL en vul deze in op de [volgende link](https://calendar.google.com/calendar/r/settings/addbyurl ).
+> Wish to integrate your iPhone to your Google Calendar?
+Select the eitje sync URL and add this through the [following link](https://calendar.google.com/calendar/r/settings/addbyurl ).